Takeaways

 Sophie’s Choice (1979) William Styron

 Sophie’s Choice is another must-do for any series about takeaways from serious writing.
 But is it ever daunting!
 The book is notable first but least for being a traditionally published doorstop of 240,000 words (roughly the same as The Magus) typographically crammed into 562 pages.
-Offhand I can think of only Earthly Powers (1980, Anthony Burgess) and The Prince of Tides (1991, semi-literary, Pat Conroy) thereafter traditionally published at that length or longer.
+Offhand I can think of only Earthly Powers (1980, Anthony Burgess) and The Prince of Tides (1991, Pat Conroy) thereafter traditionally published at that length or longer.

 Alan Pakula made Sophie’s Choice into a 5-hour movie starring Meryl Streep, Kevin Kline, and Peter MacNicol—and subsequently edited it down to a mere 2-1/2 hours before releasing it.